 I like to have my phone on “do not disturb” while I’m cleaning.
 There are a few other things that you can do that are quite simple.
 I created an in-depth blog post on this very topic that you can read here.

-I love to turn on music to help me clean.
+I love to turn on music to help me get motivated to clean.
 Instead of having a quiet house or even having the TV on (which distracts me) turning on some music really help pass the time and remove the monotony of cleaning.

 When a really good song comes on I find myself dancing and singing a little as I’m cleaning (usually when I’m alone ;)).

 There are a few great apps that I use, iHeart Radio, Spotify, Amazon Prime Music are a few of my favorite apps, and even popping in a CD is great to do too!

 Practice make perfect